lee-data/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

     - What is your gender?
 [Drop down selection]
     - What is your highest education level?
 [Drop down selection]
     - What is your cultural background (ie. ethnicity)?
 [Drop down selection]
-    - What field do you desire to work in?
-[Drop down selection]

 ```